 The world is changing right before our very eyes.
 The Coronavirus Covid-19 Pandemic has wreaked havoc on our way of life and threatens our future in ways we can immediately recognize.
 The number of people unemployed, the list of businesses closing, and the overall uncertainty being just a few.
 However, said calamity, is exacting a higher toll on some, more than others.
 An existing class divide is becoming even more pronounced and the repercussions, of which will be felt in society in general, will make an indelible mark on the workplace.
 How?
-Well, I think we will see a rise in classism and that will mean that companies will have to be ever more vigilant in how they protect their employer brand.
+Well, I think we will see a rise in classism in the workplace and that will mean that companies will have to be ever more vigilant in how they protect their employer brand.

 Classism on the Upswing